 Description

-The time has come for H. purpurascens, grown from wild collected seeds in the Carpathian Mts., to reward us with seeds.
-Nothing is more satisfying than to see plants grown from few seeds found by chance doing well in the garden.
-This species in increasingly rare in the wild; growing it in the garden it is also a matter of conservation at this point.
+The time has come for Helleborus purpurascens, grown from wild collected seeds in the Carpathian Mts., to reward us with seeds.
+Nothing is more satisfying than to see plants grown from a few seeds found by chance in the wild, flowering well in the garden.
+This species in increasingly rare in the wild; growing from seeds it is also a matter of conservation at this point.

-The greenish-slate gray with back dusted purple flowers are exquisite!
+The greenish-slate gray with back dusted purple flowers are simply exquisite!

 As Graham Rice, the authority of the genus says, this is “one of the most captivating species for its engaging habit of flowering so enthusiastically, for its subtle metallic tints…” and quite a few other qualities, the deciduous foliage in particular.